An Antipodean travel company serving World Travellers since 1983

 Everyone is welcome

-Forming and becoming part of short term travelling group is typically enjoyable and a lot of fun.
+Forming and becoming part of a travelling group is enjoyable and a lot of fun.
 The laughter and humour shared is genuine; as is the care and mutual respect shown to each group member on an Odyssey tour for mature and senior travellers.
 Friendship and associations formed are often long lasting.
 In some cases, regular travelling companions are found for future tours!
 Group sizes are usually between 6 and 12 people.
 Our limited numbers mean that people actually get to know each other and feel part of a group – you don’t just feel like a number on a bus.

 Our small group tours are designed especially for mature and senior travellers.
 We provide quality, flexibility and care that is tailored to our clients.